psto/episteme/marketing.md

 > "The first battle isn’t fought on the ground but in the mind of the customer.
 It isn’t fought with your built out solution but instead with an offer." - Ash Maurya

-Every offer consists of 3 elements: 1. **Unique Value Proposition** that grab customer’s attention.
+Every offer consists of 3 elements:

+1. **Unique Value Proposition** that grabs customer’s attention.
 2. **Demo** which takes them from current reality to desired reality.
 3. **Price** that locks in commitment.

 > "The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself." - Peter Drucker